rainestorme/murkmod/README.md

 Menu plugins aren't run as root - all other plugins are.
 Startup plugins run once, in a late stage of the boot process, and daemon plugins are run infinitely in a loop after startup.

+Make sure that your startup plugin runs quickly - or, at least, as quickly as possible.
+It'll hold up the boot process until it exits.

+> Careful!
+If your startup plugin tries to use /mnt/stateful_partition, it will crash!
+Startup plugins are run before stateful is mounted.
+If your startup plugin needs to access stateful, see `example-plugins/startup/read_file_from_stateful.sh` for an example.

 ## Using Hacked Sudo

 Murkmod makes a few changes to system permission to allow chronos to use sudo with no password, and setting the password to the chronos account so that root can `su` into it, meaning that you can properly use sudo in a command line if you run the following at a root bash prompt: